kth-gt/cb2442/prog/p4/readme.md

-# Programming Lab P1
+# Programming Lab P4 - Making a phylogenetic tree using UPGMA clustering

-This is an introductory lab for the programming part of the course.
-Your task is to write a function that can convert mRNA sequence to amino acid sequence.
-To your help you have a scaffold of python code that you should use as to validate your code and also to make sure you follow a standard that the TAs can automatically validate.
+Hierarchical clustering is widely used in bioinformatics.
+In the CB2442 course, you have encountered it both in the Sequence feature module and in the Phylogenetics module.
+In this lab, your task is to write a function that, given a pairwise distance matrix and a list of names of the corresponding objects (in this case, sequences), performs hierarchical clustering using the Unweighted Pair Group Method with Arithmetic Mean (UPGMA) method, and output the result as a tree in the [Newick](https://en.wikipedia.org/wiki/Newick_format#:~:text=In%20mathematics%2C%20Newick%20tree%20format,Maddison%2C%20Christopher%20Meacham%2C%20F.) format.

 ### Installation